davidpots/playsongnotes/_lessons/347 - 7 summers by morgan wallen.md

 Hey friends!
 Here's new a video lesson & PDF chord sheet teaching you how to play the recent country hit 7 Summers by Morgan Wallen.
 Musically, this song makes some good use of major-7th chords (with the Cmaj7 and Fmaj7 in the intro and verse), mixed in with Wallen's clever word-play and great vocals.
 I'll show you the chord shapes, progressions, strumming patterns, and a few ways to noodle on the intro (with tabs), in a way that sounds great with a solo acoustic guitar.

 If you don't know Morgan Wallen, I strongly recommend checking out his stuff -- specifically via Grady Smith's YouTube videos, which do a good job introducing you to & contextualizing the general vibe of his music.
 This includes some good commentary on Wallen's cover of Jason Isbell's Cover Me Up, which Isbell praised him for.
-Here's one of Grady Smith's videos on Wallen: https://www.youtube.com/watch?v=d_mcQHU_GyY
+[Here's one](https://www.youtube.com/watch?v=d_mcQHU_GyY) of Grady Smith's videos on Wallen – see below for even more.

 Video timestamps: